firebolt-db/godocs/docs/sql_reference/functions-reference/Lambda/array-first-index.md

 # ARRAY\_FIRST\_INDEX

-Returns the index of the first element in the indicated array for which the given `<function>` function returns something other than `0`.
+Returns the index of the first element in the indicated array for which the given function returns something other than `0`.
 Index counting starts at 1.

-The `<function>` argument must be included.
+The `<function>` parameter must be included.

 ## Syntax
 {: .no_toc}